stackotter/delta-client/Readme.md

 To start a test server download a 1.16.1 server jar from [here](https://mcversions.net/download/1.16.1).
 Then in Terminal type `java -jar ` and then drag the download .jar file onto the terminal window and then hit enter.
 Wait for the server to start up.
 Now add a new server with the ip 127.0.0.1 in DeltaCore and you should be able to connect to it.
 The Minecraft server jar does take up a lot of ram and cpu so people have reported that that has made their fans really loud.
 It is most likely not DeltaCore making the fans spin like a helicopter.

-To run DeltaCore from terminal you can run `open -a "DeltaCore"` in terminal.
+To run DeltaCore from terminal you can run `/path/to/DeltaClient.app/Contents/MacOS/DeltaClient` in terminal.
 This allows you to see the pretty coloured logs as the app is running :)

 ## Troubleshooting